 The use of natural gas for power generation has exceeded expectations in recent months, and as a result, EIA has raised its projections for natural-gas-fired generation from last month's STEO.
 During the first quarter of 2015, EIA estimates that natural gas accounted for 28.5% of total generation, which is substantially higher than the 23.6% fuel share during the first quarter of 2014.
 This increased use of natural gas is driven by lower fuel costs.
 The Henry Hub natural gas price averaged $2.90/MMBtu in the first quarter of this year compared with $5.20/MMBtu during the same period of 2014.
 EIA expects the natural gas fuel share to average 30.4% for all of 2015, up from 27.4% during 2014.
 In contrast, the share of total generation fueled by coal falls from 38.7% in 2014 to 35.8% this year.

 Electricity Retail Prices

 Residential electricity rates in New England have continued to increase, with the January 2015 price averaging about 10% more than the price in November 2014.
 For the United States as a whole, EIA expects continued growth in average residential electricity prices over the forecast period, albeit at a slower pace than in 2014.
 The U.S. retail residential price is projected to increase by 1.1% in 2015 and by 1.8% in 2016.
-Most areas of the country should experience rising prices, with the exception of the West South Central states where residential prices fall by 3.2% this year.
-Projected price increases in 2015 are again highest in the New England states (3.8%).
+Electricity prices in most areas of the country are projected to increase in 2015.
+Projected price increases in 2015 are highest in the Midwest states (2.6%).

 |U.S. Electricity Summary|